Slanted-Creative/the-jump/README.md

   - **jump-private-events.js:** Initializes custom sliders (using [Splide.js](https://splidejs.com/)) with autoplay, looping, and custom SVG pagination controls.

 - **Link Handling Script:**

   - **link-handling.js:** Modifies link URLs in navigation and event listings.
 It automatically formats link text (e.g., converting spaces to “+” or hyphens) so that links point to the correct destination pages (such as event filters or menu tabs).

+- **Homepage Script:**
+  - **homepage-jump.js:** Specifically designed for the homepage of The Jump Gastropub website.
+It combines slider initialization with custom SVG pagination (using Splide.js) and event filtering logic to display up to three upcoming events.

 ## File Breakdown